 ZH: I studied at the University of Technology, Sydney, and while I was there I worked as an assistant to Berto Pandolfo, the course director of product design.
 I was able to travel a lot through this course and each of these experiences really opened my eyes to design all around the world.
 Since then, I have worked for an office and marine-seating company, Adam Goodrum Studio, and now at Bang Design, where I have been for three years.

-BS: How would you explain your design for the Stack Lamp?
+BS: How would you explain your design for Stack?

-BS: Where did the idea for the Stack Lamp stem from?
+BS: Where did the idea for Stack stem from?

 ZH: Stack came from an image I had in my head of an old, dusty lamp sitting on a tablecloth-clad side table, and I thought it would be interesting to take an ostensibly ugly combination and elevate it to the level of fine furniture.